ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/1st Level/Word of Fright.md

 - **Target**:
 	- A creature within range.
 - **Components**:
-	- Kinetic
+	- Verbal
 - **Duration**:
 	- 2 turns.
 - **Effects**:
-	- You attempt to psychically drive a creature within range into a fearful panic.
-They must make a Wisdom saving throw.
+	- You say a word of fear to psychically drive a creature within range into a fearful panic, the creature must make a Wisdom saving throw.
 On a failure, they gain [[Frightened]] for the psycast duration.
 On a success, nothing happens.
 - **Upcasting**:
 	- You cannot upcast this psycast.